 The game contains an unused, unfinished scrolling credits routine, which can be activated by setting RAM address FA87 to 2 during the credits sequence.
 The actual credits were apparently not yet in place when this was abandoned, as it scrolls small and large versions of the letters B-F, and then abruptly fades to the Sonic 3 logo screen.
 The final staff roll simply fades between static pages of text.

 - Like Sonic 2, all versions of Sonic 3 have both English and Japanese content.
 However, lockout prevents Sonic 3 US or PAL versions from seeing the "Miles" level end card, or Japan versions from seeing the "Tails" level end card.
 Using a region patch code will restore this behavior.

-- Due to a glitch, if one stays on the save screen for around 47 minutes, one of the instruments in the song will increase in volume... for some reason.
-This doesn't happen in Sonic 3 & Knuckles.
+- Due to a glitch, if one stays on the save screen for around 47 minutes, one of the instruments in the song will increase in volume...for some reason.
+The bug was fixed in Sonic 3 & Knuckles.

-- Knuckles' theme is just a set of drums that lasts for roughly 2 seconds, and loops forever.
-However, at around the 34 second mark (@60FPS), you can hear a brief voice sample before the next section of drums.
-This in and of itself isn't particularly interesting, but it should also be noted that whenever the song plays in-game, it's always in scripted events; the song only ever plays for a maximum of 10 seconds or so.
+- Knuckles' theme is just a set of drums that lasts for roughly two seconds, and loops forever.
+However, at around the 34-second mark (@60FPS) is a brief voice sample before the next section of drums.
+This in and of itself isn't particularly interesting, but it should also be noted that whenever the song plays in-game it's always in scripted events; the song only ever plays for a maximum of 10 seconds or so.
 The only way to listen to this small sample is to use the sound test.